-Previously, she was a senior fellow and senior program officer at The Kresge Foundation, where she developed strategic and layered investments to address critical issues, including access to civil legal supports, climate change, and economic mobility, in close partnership with stakeholders.
+Previously, Ambrozy was a senior fellow and senior program officer at the Kresge Foundation, where she developed strategic and layered investments to address critical issues, including access to civil legal support, climate change, and economic mobility, in close partnership with stakeholders.
 She has deep experience in activating a range of grantmaking tools, from capital challenge grants to enterprise-level supports and social impact investments.
-She has also served as a board member of the Funders’ Network for Smart Growth and Livable Communities and as a member of the Board Steering Committee for the Economic Opportunity Funders.
-Ambrozy is a graduate of Tufts University, where she focused on Asian studies and Mandarin Chinese.
+She is a LEED-accredited professional (US Green Building Council) and a graduate of Tufts University, where she focused on Asian studies and Mandarin Chinese.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.